 If you are currently in college and you are looking for a credit card, check out the following options.
 We think you will find one that suits your needs well.

 The Citi ThankYou card is a great choice for college students and it offers a couple of different benefits.
 This card allows you to earn points at some of your favorite places.

 For example, you will earn two points for every dollar you spend on entertainment and at restaurants.
 You will also receive a point for every dollar spent on all other purchases.
 An additional bonus 2,500 points will be earned when you spend $500 within the first three months of having the card.

 There is a 0% annual fee and you will receive an introductory interest rate of 0% for the first seven months.

 Discover It for Students

-The Discover It card is perfect for students who have good grades and good credit.
+The Discover It Student Credit Card is perfect for students who have good grades and good credit.
 The card offers 5% back on a set of rotating categories each quarter.
 You will receive 1% back on all other purchases made throughout each quarter.
 Students benefit from no annual fee and a 0% interest rate for the first six months.

 In addition, the card provides you with a free FICO score report.
 One of the reasons students love this card is because you are allowed to have a co-signor, which helps secure the card and improves your chances of being approved.

 If you like to travel, the BankAmericard Travel Rewards card is ideal for you.
 You can earn one and a half points for every dollar that you spend on your card.
 After you spend $500, you will receive 100 travel rewards as a perk.
 The card offers a 0% introductory rate for the first year on all of your purchases.
 In addition, there is no annual fee attached to the card.

 This card is ideal for students who are planning on going overseas or traveling abroad.
 The card has a safety EMV chip located in it to help ensure your identity is always safe.